owallb/dotfiles/xremap/README.md

 ```sh
 xremap ~/repos/dotfiles/xremap/<config>.yml --device '<device_name>'
 ```
-5. select xremap as mouse device in OS settings
+5. might need to tab out and in again a couple of times for it to activate